faraasat/bragi-note/VERCEL_SETUP.md

 ### Option 3: Manual vercel.json (Current Setup)

-The `vercel.json` at the root is configured for monorepo deployment.
-When you import the project in Vercel dashboard:
+The `vercel.json` at the root is configured for monorepo deployment:

-1. Vercel will read the root `vercel.json`
+1. Vercel reads the root `vercel.json` automatically
-2. Set **Root Directory** to `apps/web` in dashboard
-3. The build command will run from monorepo root
+2. Build command: `yarn install && yarn build --filter=@bragi/web...`
-4. All workspace dependencies (@bragi/ai, etc.) will be resolved
+3. The `...` syntax includes all workspace dependencies (@bragi/ai, etc.)
+4. Output directory: `apps/web/.next`
+5. All packages are built from the monorepo root

 ## 🔍 Kestra Verification